aivic/datascience/notes/feature_eng.md

 D: [[0., 1., 1., 0., 0.], [0., 1., 0., 0., 1.], [1., 0., 0., 1., 0.]]
 D: [[1., 0., 1., 0., 0.], [0., 1., 0., 0., 1.], [1., 0., 0., 1., 0.]]

+# Reviewing common modeling problems encountered with one-hot encoding

+### Remember
+Q: Which encoder is needed as a prerequisite before implementing one-hot encoding on a string data?
+A: Label.
+D: Scalar.
+D: Vector.
+D: Dummy.

+### Understand
+Q: What is true about the issues faced by one-hot encoding?
+A: The representation size grows with the corpus.
+D: The correlated attributes are grouped together.
+D: The resultant matrix size ranges from 0 to n_classes/2.
+D: No feature can be hand-picked by the user.

+### Apply
+Q: You have taken a sample out of a dataset given as [[5, 1, 0.5], [8, 3, 0.8], [6, 2, 0.1]].
+How many new attributes will be created when one-hot encoding is applied on this array?
+A: 7
+D: 8
+D: 9
+D: 6

+### Analyze
+Q: You are working in a limited resource environment where you need to encode a categorical feature for further processing.
+What type of encoder is suitable for this task?
+A: Label encoder as it will map only existing values of the feature to corresponding discrete values.
+D: Label encoder as it will map only existing values of the feature to corresponding continuous values.
+D: One-hot encoder as it will create new feature for every encountered unique class.
+D: One-hot encoder as it will diminish the feature size by keeping only one class out of all the correlate classes.